seregonwar/Overflow/README.md

 **THIS REPOSITORY IS FOR TESTING PURPOSES ONLY!**
 A significant portion of this code might be incomplete or ineffective.
 If this vulnerability is ever fully exploited, it will likely be done by someone with far more expertise.
 I do not claim to be an expert in exploit development!

+This PoC is for **educational purposes only**.
+The author assumes no responsibility for any misuse of this code.
+Certainly!
 ## Link
 Follow this link for the exploit: [Overflow WebKit Memory Leak PoC](https://seregonwar.github.io/Overflow/)